Nera26/pokerhub/docs/handbook/tournament-handbook.md

 ## Operational Controls

 - Tournament endpoints are protected by a configurable rate limit guard.
-- Table balancing skips players moved within the last few hands to reduce churn.
+- Table balancing persists seat moves and skips players moved within the last few hands (default 10) to reduce churn.
 - Blind levels may be hot patched during play with director approval.

 ## ICM Payouts